Emdebian

 Emdebian Grip 1.0 (based on Debian 5.0 "Lenny") is already in widespread usage as well as Emdebian Grip 2.0 (based on Debian 6.0 "Squeeze").
 Binary compatibility means that each suite of Emdebian Grip is as close to the stability of the equivalent Debian suite as possible.

-Emdebian Grip can support building packages and can be installed as a simple migration from Debian in the normal ways.
-Indeed, the recommended way to install Emdebian Grip 1.0 is to use the Debian Lenny installer to install a Lenny base system and use pre-seeding to migrate to Grip during the installation process.
+Emdebian Grip can support building packages and can be installed as a simple migration from Debian in the normal ways, although as Debian continues to update beyond Wheezy, this is likely to become harder.
+A recommended way to install Emdebian Grip 1.0 is to use the Debian Lenny or Squeeze installer to install a Debian base system and use pre-seeding to migrate to Grip during the installation process.
 Subsequent versions also work with the Debian Installer or with multistrap.

 • Emdebian Crush - cross-built, customised Emdebian installations without perl